AbramsGroup/HTPolyNet/docs/source/example-tutorials/shortbuilds/1-polymethylstyrene/run.rst

     INFO> Coordinates "init.gro" in proj-0/systems/init
     INFO> Extended attributes "init.grx" in proj-0/systems/init

 Next comes a report of the densification of the system.
+Note that because of the stochastic nature of initializing and equilibrating, your numbers for density and box side lengths may be a little different from those shown below.

 .. code-block:: console